MichaelSp/opal-actioncable/README.md

     ChatChannel =  TestChannel
     consumer.subscriptions.create ChatChannel, {channel: 'Chat', room: 'default'}

+### Skip client-side dispatching

+If you send your messages in the format `{action: ..., data: ...}`

+    ActionCable.server.broadcast "channel", {action: 'action_name', data: {some: 'data'}}

+And if `action` and `data` are the only keys in your hash, you can catch it on client side like this:

+    class TestChannel < ActionCable::Subscription
+       def action_name params
+         puts params # > {some: 'data'}
+       end
+    end

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.